 For WebSocket connections, JWTs are passed as query parameters:Security Considerations

-- No Sensitive Data: Tokens never contain sensitive user information
+- No Sensitive Data: Tokens contain only user IDs and metadata, never passwords

 - HTTPS Only: JWTs are only transmitted over encrypted connections